Hay Fever is definately worth treating

 • Desensitization injections or drops.

-• Avoid butter, margarine and processed foods, as it causes excessive Omega 6.
+• Avoid butter, margarine and processed foods, as it causes excessive Omega 6 which increases inflammation

 • Take Omega 3 fish oil.